BennyRig/Opencraft-2-NFGO/README.md

 [Thesis latex](https://www.overleaf.com/read/smjjfpdzrtbj#6711f3)

+The branches used in the final benchmark are:
+Fishnet-Benchmark
+Mirror_benchmark
+NFGO_benchmark

 The setup works similar to Opencraft 2.

 For the running of builds unlike Normal Opencraft, supply cmd args and not a deployment config